 It is quite counterintuitive, as the world often associates India with malnutrition.
 But the obesity rates in India are on the rise.
-Recent data state that more than 135 million Indians are affected by obesity.
+Recent data state that more than 135 million Indians are clinically obese.
 And it is not just a cosmetic concern.
 Being obese is a severe medical condition.
 A recent report from World Health Organization states that worldwide obesity has tripled since 1975.
-It is the primary reason behind the risk of other illnesses and health problems like cardiovascular diseases, diabetes, high blood pressure, and certain cancers.
+It is the primary reason behind the risk of other illnesses and health problems, such as cardiovascular diseases, diabetes, high blood pressure, and certain cancers.
 Obesity is the reason behind various underlying chronic diseases and vice versa.

-It’s not all doom and gloom- there are many aspects to this complex problem, and there are solutions within reach too.
-Experts say that even a modest weight loss can improve or prevent health problems.
-To shed light on the matter, we spoke to renowned dietician Dr. Swathi Sreekanta, who joined us on World Obesity Day.
+However, the topic of obesity is not all doom and gloom- there are many aspects to this complex problem, and solutions are within reach too.
+Even a modest weight loss can improve or prevent health problems.
+To shed light on the matter, we spoke to the renowned dietician Dr. Swathi Sreekanta, who joined us on World Obesity Day.
 Here’s an insightful Q&A with the expert to show us a way out of this prevalent crisis.

-The word ‘obesity’ is commonly used, and we are increasingly seeing it being used trivially.
-However, it is a serious medical condition.
+The word ‘obesity’ is commonly used, and we increasingly see it being used trivially.
+However, it is a severe medical condition.
 Can you please explain what obesity is in medical terms?

-‘Fat’ is probably the layman’s way of putting it, but obesity is a non-communicable disease and is clinically diagnosed.
-Every person has what we call in medical terms a Body Mass Index or BMI – this is a ratio found by using the person’s weight and height.
+‘Fat’ is probably the layman’s way of putting it.
+But obesity is a non-communicable disease that requires a clinical diagnosis.
+In medical terms, every person has a factor, a Body Mass Index, also known as BMI.
+This is a ratio found using the person’s weight and height.
 Anyone who ranges between 19.9 – 24.9 is considered normal.
-Over 25-30 is overweight and beyond 30 is classified as obese.
-Furthermore, there are grades 1, 2, and 3 to measure its severity.
+Over 25-30 is overweight, and beyond 30 is classified as obese.
+Furthermore, grades 1, 2, and 3 measure its severity.

-But considering the Asian body type, the measure might be a bit different from the rest of the world.
-We are not greatly tall, to begin with, compared with Europeans.
-Off late, 23 is considered normal and over 23 is categorised as overweight.
-Coming back to the term ‘obesity’ – it is a clinical term we use on diagnosing someone overweight but needs a lot more attention than someone who is just overweight.
+But considering the Asian body type, the measure might be slightly different from the European standards.
+We are not remarkably tall, to begin with, compared with Europeans.
+Off late, 23 is considered normal, and over 23 can be the category of overweight.
+Coming back to the term ‘obesity’ – it is a clinical term we use to diagnose someone overweight.
+And might need much more attention than someone whose weight is only slightly higher.

-Apart from the BMI, the other indices would be the waist-to-hip ratio which can give us a deeper idea of where exactly one is faltering.
+Apart from the BMI, the other indices for a healthy weight would be the waist-to-hip ratio.
+This can give us a more profound idea of where exactly one falters.
 It also helps to assess the type of body and the shape of one’s body.
-For example, if somebody is heavier around the middle, they would have a lot more health risk than someone who is heavier on the legs – the terminology we use for these body types are ‘apple-shaped’ and ‘pear-shaped’.
-But primarily, it is BMI that gives us an accurate idea.

 It is often assumed that only putting on weight is an early sign, but what are the early signs of obesity?

-Pain in the knees or in your back: Sometimes, the smallest weight gain would show by way of pain in the knees or back.
+Pain in the knees or your back: Sometimes, the slightest weight gain would show by way of pain in the knees or back.
 The immediate sign is that you would feel a lot heavier.

 Clothes don’t fit anymore: Even though the whole concept of having the right size of jeans or blouse might seem very cosmetic at the outset, it is something that we should monitor every couple of months.
-Also, keep looking at whether your clothes are fitting the right way or becoming tight or loose.
+Also, keep looking at whether your clothes fit the right way or become tight or loose.

-Changes in the pattern of sleep or skin: Other signs may include finding it hard to fall asleep, snoring, or changes in skin color.
+Changes in the sleep pattern or skin: Other signs may include finding it hard to fall asleep, snoring, or changes in skin color.
 The higher fat deposit can form skin folds in joint areas of the body.
-If there is folding of the skin, you might find some fungal infection there.
-At the nape of your neck, there might be some darkening of the skin – when you’re gaining a lot of weight, there is some insulin resistance, hence the changes in the complexion of your skin.
+If there is a folding of the skin, you might find some fungal infection there.
+You might notice some darkening of the skin at the nape of your neck – when you’re gaining a lot of weight.
+There is also some insulin resistance, hence the changes in your skin’s complexion.

-One’s body weight depends on many factors including genes, existing diseases, and lifestyle.
+One’s body weight depends on many factors, including genes, diseases, and lifestyle.
 What are some of the risk factors for obesity?

 When somebody is on the heavier side, they tend to blame it on their genes.
-While genetic factors definitely come into play, weight is something we can have control on much more than we admit.
-Once we see visible signs of becoming overweight, we should take action to stop it in its tracks.
-There are definitely some conditions that can cause you to gain weight without your involvement, like if you’re taking medications like steroids, or if you’ve had surgery and your movement is limited.
-It is common for women to put on weight after pregnancy, and a thyroid imbalance or PCOS can cause weight gain as well.
+While genetic factors might come into play, weight is something we can control much more than we would like to admit.
+Once we see visible signs of becoming overweight, we should take action to stop it before it can reach the stage of severe obesity.
+Some conditions can cause you to gain weight without your involvement, like if you’re taking medications like steroids or if you’ve had surgery and your movement is limited.
+It is common for women to put on weight after pregnancy, and a thyroid imbalance or PCOS can also cause weight gain.

-Obesity can be both a symptom of and a cause for many non-communicable diseases.
-It can’t be spread in a community by means of physical contact and hence invokes less fear than communicable diseases.
-But despite that, this non-communicable malady has shown itself to be in need of more urgent attention, as it afflicts populations at large and is the leading cause behind developing diabetes, hypertension, CVD, some forms of cancers.
+Obesity can be a symptom of and a cause of many noncommunicable diseases.
+It can’t be spread in a community through physical contact and invokes less fear than infectious diseases.
+But despite that, this noncommunicable disorder requires more urgent attention, as it afflicts populations at large and is the leading cause of developing diabetes, hypertension, heart diseases, and some types of cancers.

 There are many other reasons why obesity is worrying.
-It is, for starters, self-limiting – when you gain weight, you find it difficult to get around and stop doing things you’d normally do.
-On gaining weight, one may not be able to do a certain sport because it has an impact on their knees or back.
-These changes take place far before obesity starts causing serious diseases and gaining weight is a slow, incremental process, which gets difficult to get rid of with time.
-Awareness is necessary – obesity is just a sign and it is like a wake-up call.
+It is, for starters, self-limiting – when you gain weight, you find it challenging to get around and stop doing things you’d typically do.
+On gaining weight, one may be unable to do a particular sport because it impacts their knees or back.
+These changes occur far before obesity starts causing severe diseases, and gaining weight is a slow, incremental process that gets difficult to eliminate with time.
+Awareness is necessary – obesity is just a sign, and it is like a wake-up call.
 People need to act on weight gain and not let it lead to obesity.

-We might also need to question our attitude around bodyweight – in India, looking healthy has always been a sign of prosperity whether it be an adult or a child.
+We might also need to question our attitude around body weight – in India, looking healthy has always been a sign of prosperity, whether it be an adult or a child.
 Like you see people when they see a child, say, “why isn’t she chubby?”.
-We must definitely challenge these deeply held beliefs because the world has changed considerably since the advent of the internet and smartphones, and childhood obesity can be a rising concern in our nation in the coming years.
+We must challenge these beliefs because the world has changed considerably since the advent of the internet and smartphones, and childhood obesity can be a rising concern in our nation in the coming years.

-I am glad there are forums like yours who are trying to make World Obesity Day popular so that people know that it is a widespread problem, but also that there is enough help out there and they should reach out.
-Obesity causes populations to have poor mental health, which leads to a lack of productivity and thereby affects them at large.
+I am glad there are forums like yours that are trying to make World Obesity Day popular so that people know that it is a widespread problem, but also that there is enough help out there, and they should reach out.
+Obesity causes populations to have poor mental health, leading to a lack of productivity and thereby affecting them.
 When healthy individuals perform their best, there is growth in the country.
 But an obese population weighs itself down.